Prenuptial Agreement Lawyer in Palm Beach Gardens, FL

 Note: This post is for informational purposes only and should not be construed as legal advice.
 For personalized legal guidance, please consult with one of our qualified attorneys.

-Frequently Asked Questions about Prenuptial & Postnuptial Agreements
+Frequently Asked Questions about Prenuptial Agreements

-• It protects individual assets, clarifies financial responsibilities, and provides peace of mind by outlining the division of property and financial obligations.
+It protects individual assets, clarifies financial responsibilities, and provides peace of mind by outlining the division of property and financial obligations.

-• Yes, as long as they are in writing, signed by both parties, include full financial disclosure, and are free of any coercion or fraud.
+Yes, as long as they are in writing, signed by both parties, include full financial disclosure, and are free of any coercion or fraud.

-• Coercion, lack of financial disclosure, or provisions that are unconscionable can make a prenuptial agreement invalid.
+Several issues can invalidate a prenuptial agreement, including coercion, lack of financial disclosure, or provisions that are unconscionable can make a prenuptial agreement invalid.